IBM/swift-web-app/README.md

 Install [IBM Cloud Developer Tools](https://cloud.ibm.com/docs/cli/index.html#overview) on your machine by using the following installation command: `curl -sL https://ibm.biz/idt-installer | bash`.

 Your application will be compiled with Docker containers.
-To compile and run your app, run:
+To compile and run your app, run the following commands:

 ```bash
 ibmcloud dev build